Advanced Digital Imaging

 Misc.
 Projects (my discretion, totaled to equal one grade)

-Up to 24 hours late is one letter grade down, 24 to 48 hours late is lowered two letter grades.
-I will not accept late assignments after two days and you will receive an ³F² for that project.
+Up to 24 hours late is one half of a letter grade down, 24 to 48 hours late is lowered one letter grade, and 48 to 72 hours late is lowered two letter grades.
+I will not accept late assignments after three days and you will receive an “F” for that project.

-Leaving class early without clearing it with me will be counted as an absence.
+Leaving Leaving class early without clearing it with me = absent.

 You are accountable for material covered in class, including handouts.
 IF ANYTHING IS NOT CLEAR, ASK!
 It is your responsibility to get missed material.
 I will happily clarify items you do not understand, but I will not repeat demonstrations for absentee's.